eliotstock/host/README.md

 * `cd linux-setup`
 * `./setup.sh`

-Fix any errors in the script and push them up for next time.
+Fix any errors in the script.

 Configure git user.
 Cache the personal access token from Github for one week.